 Of course, we will not eliminate paper everywhere.
 In manufacturing companies, especially with older employees, it is required that there is a paper version of the Employee Ideas System in operation as well.
 These are often employees who do very important work in the company, and using their experience is extremely valuable.
 Similarly, in environments where the ability to use smartphones at work is limited.
 In the latter case, we are not without opportunities.
 27% of entries in smartphone suggestion systems are not made at the time, but only... after work.

-We will find out in a few years, with the next edition of the survey.
-In the meantime, we are already seeing great results with the introduction of the Sherlock Waste application at our clients.
-We know that people's ideas are extremely valuable, so we encourage companies to tap into the creativity of their employees and develop the right environment for knowledge sharing.
+We will find out in a couple of years, with the next edition of the survey.
+In the meantime, we are already seeing great results with the introduction of Sherlock Waste applications at our clients.
+We know that people's ideas are extremely valuable, so we encourage companies to take advantage of their employees' creativity and develop the right environment for knowledge sharing.

 I encourage you to visit the CASE STUDY tab, where you can see the effects of dynamic decision-making.
 These are examples of companies where the system of employee ideas began to meet expectations and bring the expected results at the very beginning of implementation.
 Thanks to the creation of appropriate programs, each company was able to take advantage of the creativity of its employees and ensure the implementation of their ideas and the improvement of the organization.